McKean-Vlasov SDEs under Measure Dependent Lyapunov Conditions: Introduction

-An alternative approach to establishing existence of solutions to McKean--Vlasov equations is to approximate the equation with a particle system (a system of classical SDEs that interact with each other through empirical measure) and show that the limiting law solves Martingale problem.
-In this approach, one works with laws of empirical laws i.e. on the space $\cP(\cP(D))$ and proves its convergence to a (weak) solution of~\eqref{eq mkvsde} by studying the corresponding non-linear martingale problem.
-We refer to~\cite{meleard1996asymptotic} for a general overview of that approach and to~\cite{bossy2011conditional,FournierJourdain17} and references within for recent results exploring this approach.
+An alternative approach to establishing existence of solutions to McKean--Vlasov equations is to approximate the equation with a particle system (a system of classical SDEs that interact with each other through empirical measure) and show that the limiting law solves the martingale problem.
+In this approach, one works with laws of empirical laws i.e. on the space of probability measures on the space of probability measures on $D$ - denoted $\cP(\cP(D))$ - and proves their convergence to a (weak) solution of~\eqref{eq mkvsde} by studying the corresponding non-linear martingale problem.
+We refer to~\cite{meleard1996asymptotic} for a general overview and to~\cite{bossy2011conditional,FournierJourdain17} and references within for recent results exploring this method.
 A general approach to establish the existence of martingale solutions has also been presented in \cite{MR3609379}.
-Here, inspired by~\cite{mishura2016existence}, we tackle the problem using the Skorokhod representation theorem and convergence lemma~\cite{skorokhod1965}.
+We also refer the reader to interesting new developments on existence and uniqueness of solutions for McKean-Vlasov equations with non-smooth coefficients to \cite{mishura2016existence,de2015strong}.
+Here, inspired by~\cite{mishura2016existence}, we tackle the problem using the Skorokhod representation theorem and convergence lemma~\cite{skorokhod1965}. \bothreferees{Rewrote sentence beginning with 'We refer to' in the above paragraph} \firstrefereee{Full stop added in l-3 of paragraph} \secondrefereee{description of the space $\cP(\cP(D))$ added.}

 For classical SDEs (equations with no dependence on the law), the lack of sufficient regularity of the coefficients, say Lipschitz continuity, proves to be the main challenge in establishing existence and uniqueness of solutions.
 Lack of boundedness of the coefficients, typically, does not lead to significant difficulty, provided these are at least locally bounded.
 In that case one can work with local solutions and the only concern is the possible explosion.
 The conditions that ensure that the solution does not explode can be formulated by using Lyapunov function techniques as has been pioneered in \cite{Khasminskii80}.
-The key observation is that if one considers two SDEs with coefficients that agree on some bounded open domain then the solutions if unique also agree until first time the solution leaves the domain, see, for example~\cite[Ch.
+The key observation is that if one considers two SDEs with coefficients that agree on some bounded domain then the solutions, if unique, also agree until first time the solution leaves the domain, see, for example~\cite[Ch.
 10]{StroockVaradhan2006}.